The best Black Friday home and kitchen deals to shop now

 Tefal actifry genius+ FZ773840 air fryer: Was £220, now £99, Currys.co.uk

 Cook up a storm in the kitchen with this air fryer that featured in our review of the best.
 Owing to its nifty features, including a self-stirring paddle, preset functions and automatic temperature adjustments, “you’re in air-fryer heaven” here.
 As for its cooking performance, all you have to do is “bung in your chopped up raw potatoes with a tiny amount of oil”, and you’ll “return later to faultless, evenly cooked fries”.
 A must-have appliance for any foodies among us.
+Check out our video review of the best air fryers, which this features in.

 Le Creuset cast iron classic shallow casserole; Was £245, now £149, Lecreuset.co.uk